Incense: Dragon’s Blood

 Asha’Shedim warns that Furfur can destroy electronic devices in rooms wherein he is called upon.
 While I have never witnessed this nor seen it described elsewhere, it is worth mentioning nonetheless.

 Furfur can teach the art of astral shapeshifting and grant the witch protection from predators.
 Furfur makes the witch smooth and skillful in spewing heresy as well as in delineating whatever else does not want to be heard.
-Furfur teaches the witch to seduce and mislead other people.
+Furfur teaches the witch to seduce and mislead other people, and he gives assistance in the pursuit of monetary gain to the point of wealth.
 He can wreak havoc on one’s introspection and thus help destroy the ego.

 Above: G.A.
 Rosenberg’s depiction of Furfur entitled Hart in a Storm